Home Health Tips Health Concerns Site Index Glossary

 A classic migraine is similar to a common migraine, but it is preceded by a set of symptoms referred to as an aura, which can consist of speech disorders, weakness and disturbances in the senses of vision and/or smell.
 It often starts an hour or two before the headache starts.
 And aura can also consist of brilliant stars, sparks, flashes, or simple geometric forms passing across the visual field.
 The most common symptom is an inability to see clearly.
 Visual disturbances may last only a few seconds or may persist for hours, then disappear.

-Migraines are fairly common - about 11 to 18 million Americans or up to 10% of the population.
+Migraines are fairly common – about 11 to 18 million Americans or up to 10% of the population.
 An estimated 8.7 percent are women and 2.6 percent of the males in the United States suffer from migraines.
-The may occur anywhere from once a week to once or twice a year, and they often run in families.
+The may occur anywhere from once a week to once or twice a year, and they often run in families, but not necessarily.

 What causes migraines?

-The dilation of blood vessels in the head.
+The constriction of blood vessels in the head.
 But what pulls the trigger?

 Any number of things can trigger a migraine in a susceptible individual, including allergies; constipation, emotional changes, hormonal changes, sun glare, flashing lights, lack of exercise, and changes in barometric pressure.